BigUglySpider/EmuLibs/README.md

 1. Non-static public member variables/constants.
 Items such as `std::pair::first` fall into this category.

 ### PascalCaseWithTrailingUnderscore_
 1. Template arguments.
-Items fall into this category are those within a template's angular braces, such as `template<std::size_t Size_, typename T_>`
+Items that fall into this category are those within a template's angular braces, such as `template<std::size_t Size_, typename T_>`

 ### snake_case_with_trailing_underscore_
 1. Temporary items that will be destroyed at the end of their provided scope.
 Items such as function arguments fall into this category.